-This summer, I began studying for the APTD (Associate Professional in Talent and Development) credential, which is a new offering through ATD.
-Matter of fact, I was in the first pilot group.
-After earning a Bachelor’s degree in Visual Communications and being an eLearning Developer for 7 years, I knew I had the knowledge and skills but desired another credential to display and reaffirm my talent.
+This summer, Jennifer Mohr began studying for the APTD (Associate Professional in Talent and Development) credential, which is a new offering through ATD.
+Matter of fact, she was in the first pilot group.
+After earning a Bachelor’s degree in Visual Communications and being an eLearning Developer for 7 years, Mohr knew she had the knowledge and skills but desired another credential to display and reaffirm her talent.

-After 3 months of waiting, I recently learned that I am officially an APTD credential holder.
+After 3 months of waiting, Jennifer Mohr recently learned that she is officially an APTD credential holder.
 The timed 2 hour test was not an easy one.
 It focused primarily on instructional design, training delivery, and learning technologies.
 Evaluating learning impact and global mindset was also included in the exam.
-The 115 questions were pulled from 500 pages worth of content I had studied.
-Out of the 300-some people who joined the pilot group, 99 of us passed this rigorous test and earned the credential!
-I feel extremely honored to be a part of this elite group!
+The 115 questions were pulled from 500 pages worth of content she had studied.
+Out of the 300-some people who joined the pilot group, 99 participants passed the rigorous test and earned the credential!
+Jennifer Mohr feels extremely honored to be a part of this elite group!

 This week you may have noticed purple weeds like the ones shown above, that have suddenly taken over entire fields.
 During my afternoon walk today, I caught myself being drawn into the beautiful scenery, smiling with each step.
 After thinking to myself “how could something so pretty and appealing be a weed?”…I crouched down to take a few up-close pictures.
 Changing my perspective allowed me to see the weed for what it really was, instead of what it was disguising to be.
 This beautiful flower-like plant was using it’s beauty to fool me.
 In reality, this weed will choke desirable plants and crops, preventing them from growing and producing a crop.